derhasi/freistilbox-docs/content/advanced/ssl.md

     if (_SERVER['HTTPS'] == "on")

-This variable is set by PHP for incoming SSL requests, too, so existing applications, plugins and modules should work out of the box.
+This variable is set by PHP for received SSL requests, too, so existing applications, plugins and modules should work out of the box with our configuration.

 If you need to test for SSL in an `.htaccess` file, there's a catch.
-While Apache's `mod_rewrite` has a condition named `HTTPS` built in, its result is true only if the request actually reached the box via SSL -- which, thanks to our SSL offloading, will never be the case.
+While Apache's `mod_rewrite` has a condition named `HTTPS` built in, its result is true only if the request actually reached the box in encrypted form -- which will never be the case in our setting.
 Therefore, you need to check the environment variable of the same name instead:

-Does _not_ work:
+This will _not_ work:

     RewriteCond %{HTTPS} on

-Works:
+This will work:

     RewriteCond %{ENV:HTTPS} on